 Yayasan Rama Sesana (www.yrsbali.org) Dedicated to improving reproductive health for women across Bali.

 YKIP (www.ykip.org) Established after the 2002 bombings, it organises and funds health and education projects for Bali's children.

 Weights & Measures

 - Indonesia uses the metric system.

-Bali is generally safer for women than many areas of the world, and with the usual care and common sense, women should feel secure travelling alone.
+Bali is generally safer for women than many areas of the world and, with the usual care and common sense, women should feel secure traveling alone.